-- 1. Compare the life-history strategies of different honey bee species and contrast the different traits of honey bee subspecies. - 2.
-Differentiate between the techniques used to discriminate honey bee subspecies and discuss how they could be used more broadly in apiculture. - 3.
-Describe the different tasks of honey bee workers and distinguish how these might change depending on conditions within the colony. - 4.
-Organize the different vectors of influence that affect honey bee social behavior based on their level of influence. - 5.
-Identify the different structures of the honey bee anatomy and discuss how these function together as physiological systems. - 6.
-Critique the concept of the honey bee superorganism and argue whether or not honey bees fit this paradigm. - 7.
-Interpret the findings from recent honey bee biology research publications and discuss the relevance they have in other scientific disciplines. - 8.
-Summarize how feedbacks between nutrition and pathogens can possibly create a stress cycle that negatively impacts honey bee health - 9.
-Explain the implications that a particular pest and/or pathogen might have on honey bee behaviors. - 10.
-Create extension documents that will teach honey bee biology to non-scientific audiences.
+1. Compare the life-history strategies of different honey bee species and contrast the different traits of honey bee subspecies.

+2. Describe the different tasks of honey bee workers and distinguish how these might change depending on conditions within the colony.

+3. Identify the different structures of the honey bee anatomy and discuss how these function together as physiological systems.

+4. Appraise the concept of the honey bee superorganism and argue whether or not honey bees fit this paradigm.

+5. Interpret the findings from recent honey bee biology research publications and discuss the relevance they may have to beekeepers.